How to Add Playground Shade

 Hip and Ridge

 Hip and Ridge shades represent the most functional and cost-effective option when looking for a playground shade solution that covers an entire playground.
 The play area canopy has a more traditional look, but it’s highly functional in that the canopy can usually span the entire playground.
 These shades usually have a max width of approximately 50 feet before the canopy needs to be broken up into multiple domes or canopies.

-Umbrella shade structures can be utilized when trying to add shaded spaces to a large sprawling play area that might incorporate several playgrounds within the use zone.
+Umbrella shade structures can be utilized when trying to add shaded spaces to a large sprawling playground that might incorporate several play areas within the use zone.
+For example, a playground with a music garden, dramatic playhouses, or a loose parts play section.
 It’s important to position the columns outside of the use or fall zones to stay within code when using this option.
-These structures can provide areas where children or parents can take a break from the sun.
-Unfortunately, playground umbrellas do not provide much sun relief to commercial playground equipment as they have a typical max span of about 20 square feet and must be a minimum of 6 feet away from the playground, making it difficult for these umbrellas to overhang the playground and provide shade to the area itself.
+Playground umbrella shades are not suited to shade a large playground structure as they have a typical max span of about 20 square feet and must be a minimum of 6 feet away from the playground.

-Playground shade sails are beautiful options for shading playgrounds that allow for great creativity when designing your shade structure.
-They can be configured into overlapping triangular sails to allow for greater depth to the design, or they can be laid out in hyperbolic square canopies which have a nice swooping effect to the canopy.
-Shade sails are usually the preferred architectural solution as they lend themselves the most to customization to the play space and have such a great look.
-The columns themselves aren’t supported by an internal frame like you would have with a hip and ridge shade frame, so you’ll typically find the column and footing sizes will be considerably larger to account for the difference and as a result, the product and installation cost for this option can be higher.
+Playground shade sails are a beautiful option for shading playgrounds and allow for creativity when designing your shade structure.
+They can be configured into overlapping triangular sails for greater depth to the design or can be laid out in swooping hyperbolic square canopies.
+Shade sails are usually the preferred architectural solution as they lend themselves to the most customization and provide a unique look.
+The columns themselves aren’t supported by internal framework, so you’ll typically find the column and footing sizes to be large.
+As a result, the product and installation cost for this option can be higher.

 Modular Playground Shade